schyun9212/crawler-python/README.md

+# Notice
+This repository has been deprecated.
+Please see [dury](https://github.com/schyun9212/dury) if you are interested in crawling on Twitch, Youtube, Instagram, Google Search, Naver Search, Pixiv, and so on.

 # Tools for TwitchTV and YouTube
 Implementation of a tool to get the information you need using TwitchTV API and YouTube API

-# TwitchTV Functions
+## TwitchTV Functions

-1. Crawling
+* Crawling
-2. VodDownload
+* VodDownload

-# YouTube Functions
+## YouTube Functions

-1. Crawling
+* Crawling

-# Manual

-TODO...

-# Plan

-* Automatic editing point finder